 Phase 2: Installation

-If the connection fails there are a couple of common issues you can change to fix this.
+If the connection fails there are a couple of common issues you can change to fix this:

-- Wrong IP Address/Server Name- This can often times be solved by replacing the server name with the IP Address or vice versa.
+- Wrong IP Address/Server Name: This can often be solved by replacing the Server Name with the IP Address or vice versa.

 If the failed connection error persists despite these changes, please contact a Healthjump support technician for further assistance.
-Once you have a successful connection you have officially completed the install phase and are to move to the final phase, starting the jumpStart agent.
+Once you have a successful connection you have officially completed the install phase and are ready to move to the final phase: starting the Agent.

 Phase 3: JumpAgent Services

-To start the jumpAgent service open services (services.msc) then scroll down until you find jumpAgent.
-Along with jumpAgent you should see two other services, jumpAgent2 and jumpAgentRestart.
-JumpAgent2 is disabled by default as it is only used for troubleshooting or connecting to another database on the same server.
+To start the JumpAgent service open services (services.msc) and then scroll down until you find JumpAgent.
+Along with JumpAgent you should see two other services, JumpAgent2 and JumpAgentRestart.
+JumpAgent2 is disabled by default, as it is only used for troubleshooting or connecting to another database on the same server.
 JumpAgentRestart should already be running and is used by Healthjump to restart and upgrade the service if needed.
 JumpAgent.exe should be started.

-**Note: As previously mentioned if you chose to utilize windows authentication for the database credentials during the web form process, you will need to update the service credentials to use those same credentials provided for access to the database.
+Note: As previously mentioned, if you chose to utilise Windows authentication for the database credentials during the web form process, you will need to update the service credentials to use those same credentials provided for access to the database.
 In the services window right click on the JumpAgent service, then open the properties.
 Under the Log On tab, select This account and browse for the Windows user entered in the JumpAgent, then enter the password and apply.

-When this is complete the service can be started.
-If the customer is planning on utilizing the jumpConnect data platform, the digital health vendor or Healthjump installation technician need to collect a time that agent scripts can be executed each evening.
-This completes the jumpStart installation process.
-The Healhjump family is excited to have you join our network and is looking forward to continued endeavors with you.
+When this is complete, the service can be started.
+If the customer is planning on utilising the JumpConnect data platform, the digital health vendor or Healthjump installation technician needs to collect a time that agent scripts can be executed each evening.
+This completes the JumpAgent installation process.
+The Healthjump family is excited to have you join our network and is looking forward to continued endeavours with you.
 Welcome to Healthjump!